DhruvGarg001/Main-In-Rain-Animation/README.md

 ## How to Run

-1. Open the [link](https://dhruvgarg001.github.io/Main-In-Rain-Animation/) in your web browser.
+1. Open the [link](https://maninrain.netlify.app/) in your web browser.
 2. Enjoy the animation of the man standing in the rain!

+To run it locally, simply download the files into a folder and open index.html

 ## Purpose